 If the circumstances permit, birth can happen with no medical interventions.

 This being said, I am grateful for scientific progress and numerous wonderful medical care providers, for their devotion and perseverance, for their hard work providing the best possible care to parents and babies, despite their own personal and work-related limitations.
-I am so grateful for the lives saved.
+Taking a deep breath to appreciate the lives saved.
 I am thankful that babies and parents with the proper help and medical assistance survive life-threatening situations and medical complications to grow and thrive.

 Learn more from the physician Esther Sternberg who talks about the connection between emotions and physical health: